How to Use Nslookup Command in Windows

 Which results in:

-Lookup IP address (A Record Lookup)
+Lookup IP Address of a Domain (A Record Lookup)

 nslookup wikipedia.org